-FASCETS is a non-profit organization celebrating its 20th anniversary in 2017.
+FASCETS is a non-profit organization that celebrated its 20th anniversary in 2017.

 FASCETS is an acronym for Fetal Alcohol Syndrome Consultation, Education, and Training Services.
 We began as a non-profit in October 1997, when the terminology had not yet evolved to the broader term of Fetal Alcohol Spectrum Disorders, or FASD.
 The application of the FASCETS Neurobehavioral Model is not limited to alcohol-related symptoms of underlying brain dysfunction, as it is applicable to understanding and developing accommodations for any other brain-based conditions such as autism, ADHD, TBI, and others.